Nagbhushan Patnaik: Campaigning Naxalism

 When the Communist Party was divided in 1964, Patnaik and his Comrades joined CPIM.
 In the beginning of the 60th decade, he made several efforts to unite the local Adivasis of Malkangiri and the workers of the Balimela area and geared up the movement in his ways.
 He was arrested with other leaders in 1966 & was kept at Tihar Jail.
 In the jail he met the Telangana leader Sundarayya.
 He discussed with him his action plan of which Sundarayya became a great supporter.

 When Ramamurthy, who was in charge of the trade union movement, directed Patnaik to hinder the movement and to keep it within the democratic process, he could not accept the policy.
 He then initiated his armed peasants movement and workers movement in his own way.
 With the change in the policies of CPIM, he drifted away from the party policies.
 The revolutionary communist party CPIML was founded on 22 April 1969 and Nagbhushan was one of the founding leaders.

 In 1966, he underwent a stomach operation which made him weak physically.
 In January 1969, he along with DBM Patnaik tried to mobilize the peasants in the villages in Gunupur area to fight for their right, but Odisha police found the information and swooped down upon Naxal hideouts.
 However, Nagbhushan managed to escape arrest until 15 July 1969, when he was arrested along with 10 comrades.
 On 8 October 1969, he managed to escape from Vishakhapatnam Central jail with 10 others only to taste freedom for a short period.
 He was again arrested and put behind bars and was subjected to inhumane torture.
 He was sentenced to death by the Sessions Court of Vishakhapatnam in the Parvatipuram conspiracy case (in which Nagbhushan Patnaik was one of the principal accused persons) in December 1970.
 The next year, the sentence was confirmed by Andhra Pradesh High Court.
+His extensive court defence--"Conspiracy?...No.
+Revolution?...Yes." has been published as a book and is a classic text in the radical Indian leftist literature.
 Nagbhushan refused to appeal for clemency.

 Patnaik languished in jail even after Janata Dal came to power.
 After the emergency ended, the civil liberties groups, all his admirers as well as intellectuals and political veterans like Dr. Harekrushna Mahatab, Jayaprakash Narayan, and Sarvodays leader Malati Choudhury raised their voices and called for the release of Nagbhushan Patnaik.

 He never moved a mercy petition, rather wrote a letter to the jail superintendent asking him to comply with the orders and also to donate his body parts to the needy.
 At last, their efforts compelled the government to commute the death sentence to a life sentence.
 It was only after a long and arduous legal battle that he was released in the middle of 1981 when he was almost on his deathbed.
 On release, the great leader moved to his residence at Gunupur.
 He was instrumental in the founding of Indian People's Front.